 I’d like to say that leftover turkey soup is my sister’s specialty.
 Don’t get me wrong, she can cook many things.
-But no one makes leftover turkey soup quite like she does.
-Basically she puts all the leftovers (turkey, mashed potatoes, carrots and turnips, green beans, stuffing) into a large stock pot with some broth or water and adds garlic and other seasoning.
+But no one makes leftover turkey soup quite as she does.
+Basically, she puts all the leftovers (turkey, mashed potatoes, carrots and turnips, green beans, stuffing) into a large stockpot with some broth or water and adds garlic and other seasonings.
 Then she lets it simmer for a bit to meld all the flavors.
-Often she’ll do this right after dinner and then puts the whole stock pot into the fridge overnight and reheats it for lunch the next day.
+Often she’ll do this right after dinner and then puts the whole stockpot into the fridge overnight and reheats it for lunch the next day.
 If you happen to be low on veggies, you can add some frozen beans or peas, etc. to the pot before simmering.

 5. Shepherd’s Pie with Turkey

 Technically Shepherd’s Pie should be made with lamb (shepherd’s, sheep, lamb – get it?).
 But I’ve made and served it with ground beef, ground turkey, and ground chicken too.
 If you find yourself with too much leftover Thanksgiving turkey and mashed potatoes, you could also make Shepherd’s Pie with those.
 Simply replace the ground meat in any Shepherd’s Pie recipe with leftover turkey and season as the recipe suggests.
 Plus, you could save yourself a step and use leftover mashed potatoes for the top too!